BruceJinProactive/pal-mono/README.md

 Follow the next steps to run the pal-mono service on your local computer.

-1. Make sure Python3 (3.11 recommended), Pip3 and Docker are installed on your Mac.
+1. Make sure Python v3.11, Pip3 and Docker are installed on your Mac.
 2. Checkout the repo and navigate to the root folder.
 3. Create a python virtual environment